adobe/webkit/README.md

 CSS Exclusions
 --------------
 Experimental support for the CSS Exclusions processing model is included in the prototype.
-The model is explained in the (CSS Exclusions Specification)[http://dev.w3.org/csswg/css3-exclusions/#exclusions-processing-model].
+The model is explained in the [CSS Exclusions Specification](http://dev.w3.org/csswg/css3-exclusions/#exclusions-processing-model).
 Note, that only the "-webkit-wrap-flow: clear" property is implemented.

 CSS Shaders
 -----------